 1. Find any missing pensions

 It can be easy to lose track of pensions, especially if you’ve worked for lots of different employers over the years, or if you’ve moved home regularly and haven’t always notified pension providers of your change of address.
 According to recent research, there could be as much as £20 billion lying unclaimed in forgotten or lost pensions, even though this money could often make a big difference to retirement incomes.
-Learn more about whether you could own a share of the UK’s lost pensions mountain.
+Learn more about whether you could own a share of the UK’s lost pensions mountain (or head over here if you wish to find a pension).

 2. Check your fees out